On the p-rank of curves: Abstract

 \section{Abstract}

-In this paper, we are concerned with the computation of the $p$-rank of curves.
-In the second part of the paper, we consider a pair $X, X'$ of proper curves over the field $\overline{F}_p$, where $X'$ is a singular curve which lies on a smooth surface $S$ and $X$ is the smooth model of $X'$.
-In suitable cases, we determine the structure of the kernel $J_X[p]$ of multiplication by $p$ in the jacobian $J_X$ of $X$ by using the exact sequence of group schemes relating $J_X$ and $J_{X'}$.
-In the third section, we work with complete intersections and compute explicitly the action of Frobenius on the top cohomology group to determine the $p$-rank of complete intersection curves.
+In this paper, we are concerned with the computations of the $p$-rank of curves in two different setups.
+We first work with complete intersection varieties in $\mb{P}^n \text{ for}~n\ge 2$ and compute explicitly the action of Frobenius on the top cohomology group.
+In case of curves and surfaces, this information suffices to determine if the variety is ordinary.
+Next, we consider curves on more general surfaces with $p_g(S) = 0 = q(S)$ such as Hirzebruch surfaces and determine $p$-rank of curves on Hirzebruch surfaces.

 0.5cm